 Artcirq has grown into an Inuit performing arts collective with the mission to bridge traditional Inuit culture to modern artistic practices by creating meaningful and original work through the performing arts, music, and video.
 Artcirq members have created a rich body of work featured on a national and international scale, through which Inuit artists express and redefine themselves in their changing world.

 Taqqut Productions is an Inuit-owned film production company located in Iqaluit, Nunavut.
 Taqqut is committed to bringing the stories of the North to the world.
 The company’s first three short films have screened at festivals in eighteen countries and have won more than twenty international awards.
 With its film and television projects, Taqqut has established itself as an innovative leader in Northern youth and children’s productions.

-The National Creation Fund’s investment of $225,000 will make additional residency periods possible, including a longer residency in Montreal that provides the time required to respect cultural creation practices.
-The investment will also support the exceptional costs associated with travel from the north.
+The Fund’s investment of $225,000 made possible additional residency periods during the show’s development, including a longer residencies in Igloolik and in Montreal that provided the time required to respect cultural creation practices.
+The investment also supported the high costs associated with travel from the North.

 Canada Council for the Arts New Chapter, First Air, Conseil des arts et des lettres du Québec, Conseil des Arts de Montréal, Ilagiiktunut Fund - Qikiqtani Inuit Association, and Government of Nunavut’s Department of Economic Development and Transportation.
 Developed with support from the National Arts Centre’s National Creation Fund.

 As the lights dimmed in the Ottawa’s National Arts Centre theatre on Friday, Jan.
 10, a woman’s voice began to speak softly in Inuktitut.
 Projected through speakers, her words floated through the audience.
 The voice took on an echo as stars began to illuminate the onstage video...
 Read more